Abhinav1190P/Subs4Sale/README.md

 3. Set up the environment variables for the database and other configurations.
 4. Run the development server using `npm start`.

-## Usage

-Visit the live version of Subs4Sale at www.subs4sale.com and start exploring the vast array of services on offer.
-As a freelancer, you can easily sign up and create your gig listings.
-As a client, you can browse through services, chat with freelancers, and make secure payments.

 ## Screenshots

 ![Screenshot 1](https://res.cloudinary.com/dvvzlzude/image/upload/v1689664678/first_qedokm.png)